Education Trivia

 Answer: Individuals with Disabilities Education Act (IDEA)

-Question: Which policy ensures that students with disabilities receive education services in the least restrictive environment?
+Question: Which policy makes sure students with disabilities aren’t stuck in the sidelines of learning?

 Answer: Least Restrictive Environment (LRE)